Burned-Games/W40K-TLM/README.md

 | Free Disk Space | 3 GB HDD | 3 GB SSD |
 | Operating System (OS) | Windows or Linux 64-bit | Windows or Linux 64-bit |

-> Note: any device similar in specifications to a Steamdeck should be able to move the game at around 60fps.
+> Note: any device similar in specifications to a Steam Deck should be able to run the game at around 60fps.

 ## Controls